Self-paced

 • Exponential Smoothing Model: This model is very simple and efficient.
 It is based on the idea of assigning different weights to past observations, giving them more importance the more recent they are.
 It is useful for time series with trends or gradual growth/decline patterns.

-• Recurrent Neural Networks (RNN, Recursive Neural Networks) and Long Short-Term Memory (LSTM): These models are deep learning techniques that can handle sequences of data, such as time series.
+• Recurrent Neural Networks (RNN) and Long Short-Term Memory (LSTM): These models are deep learning techniques that can handle sequences of data, such as time series.
 RNNs and LSTMs are especially suited for complex behavioral patterns and long-term relationships in data.
-They are powerful and versatile models, but can also be more complicated to train and fit.
+They are powerful and versatile models, but they can also be more complicated to train and fit.

 These three models are widely used in time series forecasting because of their ability to deal with different types of temporal behavior.
 Each has its advantages and limitations, and the choice of model will depend on the type of data and the temporal pattern to be modeled.
 It is important to consider the nature of the data and to make a careful evaluation of the model's performance in order to make the most appropriate decision.